OliverHellwig/sanskrit/dcs/data/conllu/readme.md

 If you use these data in your work, please cite as follows:

-Oliver Hellwig: Digital Corpus of Sanskrit (DCS).
-2010-2022.

-In bibtex:
 ```
 @Manual{your_latech_key,
 title = {{The Digital Corpus of Sanskrit (DCS)}},